python-jsonschema/jsonschema/docs/errors.rst

     'spam' is not one of [1, 2, 3]
     ['spam', 2] is too short

-Let's construct an :class:`ErrorTree` so that we can query the errors a bit more easily than by just iterating over the error objects.
+Let's construct an :class:`~jsonschema.exceptions.ErrorTree` so that we can query the errors a bit more easily than by just iterating over the error objects.

 .. testcode::

     tree = ErrorTree(v.iter_errors(instance))

-As you can see, :class:`ErrorTree` takes an iterable of :class:`ValidationError`\s when constructing a tree so you can directly pass it the return value of a validator object's :attr:`~IValidator.iter_errors` method.
+As you can see, :class:`~jsonschema.exceptions.ErrorTree` takes an iterable of :class:`ValidationError`\s when constructing a tree so you can directly pass it the return value of a validator object's :attr:`~jsonschema.IValidator.iter_errors` method.

 :class:`ErrorTree`\s support a number of useful operations.
 The first one we might want to perform is to check whether a given element in our instance